 - Allow search engines to crawl links using HTML or CSS

-- Use HTML forms – They don’t include links for a search engine to crawl
+- Use HTML forms – They do not include links for a search engine to crawl

 - Use iFrames – Search engine crawlers do not follow links to content in iFrames